Hello there! I’m Miranda.

-Dave and I met at church a few months after my return from Argentina, and I fell in love at first sight.
+My sweet husband Dave and I met at church a few months after my return from Argentina, and I fell in love at first sight.
 Literally.
 Would have said “Yes” on the spot!
 We dated, he fell in love with me, we got engaged, then married on October 5th, 2006.
 I could not have found a better partner, and we do our best to make each other happy every day.
-Mister Milo and Baby Eliot have since joined our growing family, and we have never felt more complete and happy.
-These two boys fill our days (and sometimes nights!) with excitement.
-Oh, the energy of youth!
-I love being a mom, and feel so blessed to be able to stay home with my boys every day.
+Mister Milo, Baby Eliot, and Baby Plum have since joined our growing family, and we have never felt more complete and happy.
+These kids fill our days (and sometimes nights!) with excitement.
+Oh, the energy of youth.
+I love being a mom, and feel so blessed to be able to stay home with my kids every day.

 I learned to sew as a child in an after school class, but despite my mother being an avid and talented seamstress, sewing didn’t interest me much until I was in college.
 Then, when I found myself with little money for new clothes but lots of social events that required them, I picked it back up.
 My almost-nonexistent formal training allows me to think and work outside the box (aka make a million mistakes that have helped me learn!)

 I hope you enjoy your time here at One Little Minute.
 I love sharing my thoughts, ideas, and projects with you.